Notice of Privacy Practices

 - File a complaint.
 You may complain to us or to the Secretary of Health and Human Services if you believe your privacy rights have been violated by us.
 You may file a complaint by notifying our Privacy Officer of your complaint.
 We will not retaliate against you for the filing of such a complaint.

-This Notice is effective as of May 12, 2021 and we are required to abide by the terms of the Notice of Privacy Practices currently in effect.
+This Notice is effective as of July 5,2023 and we are required to abide by the terms of the Notice of Privacy Practices currently in effect.
 We reserve the right to change the terms of our Notice of Privacy Practices and to make the new notice provisions effective for all protected health information that we maintain.
-We will provide you with a copy of the revised Notice within 60 days of the change.
-There may be instances where state law that relates to the privacy of your health information is more stringent than a standard or requirement under HIPAA.
+There may be instances where state law that relates to the privacy of your protected health information is more stringent than a standard or requirement under HIPAA.
 In that case, we will adhere to the more restrictive state law.